cmclaughlin24/hermes/README.md

     After filtering subscriptions, the service requests data for any **request** subscribers that should receive a notification.
 All subscriber types are rehydrated and validated.
 If a subscriber is deemed invalid, it is discarded, and error emsage is logged to the console.

-7. Subscriptions Retreival and Evaluation - Coming soon
+7. Creating notification jobs - Coming soon

 8. Notifications Service - Coming soon